 You can create signatures- something professional to add at the end of your emails.
 Titan’s formatting options are consistent for everything you create in the app.
 Be it an email, template or signature.
 It’s a simple and minimalist approach that makes it easy to get started in the app.
 You can name and save your signature.

 Once you’ve moved away, say from Gmail, you probably want to have all your emails in one place.
 Titan can import your emails from Gmail or any other email provider.
 That way, you’ll only need to log into your Titan account to access all your mail.
-You also have an option to send out your emails.
+You also have the option to send out your emails.
 The app will ask you if you want to keep a copy of your emails in Titan when forwarding them.

 You can set up a holiday responder for when you’re out of the office to let everyone know you’ll respond to their emails as soon as you get back.
 In Titan, you can set a vacation responder for a period of time, edit it and select who gets to receive this email.